-LONDON — NDP MPP for London North Centre, Terence Kernaghan, hosted a press conference Friday at the Central Branch of the London Public Library, to address how the Ford government's elimination of out-of-country OHIP coverage will hurt Ontarians with kidney failure.
+LONDON — MPP for London North Centre, Terence Kernaghan, hosted a press conference Friday at the Central Branch of the London Public Library, to address how the government's elimination of out-of-country OHIP coverage will hurt Ontarians with kidney failure.

 “For Ontarians like Bonnie and Emma, who live with kidney failure, having access to out-of-country OHIP reimbursements for dialysis treatment is essential to their ability to leave the country, ever, for whatever reason — work, school, a family visit, or a vacation,” Kernaghan said.
 “Many people with kidney failure require dialysis treatment multiple times a week, every week.
 The current OHIP reimbursement of $210 per treatment means they don't have to panic when a cross-border work trip or family reunion comes up.